Best-rated Fibre Broadband Providers

 Most Satisfied Customers | NOW

-For the fourth time in five years, Now has been rated No.1 for customer satisfaction by Kiwi broadband consumers.
+For the fifth time in six years, Now has been rated No.1 for customer satisfaction by Kiwi broadband consumers.

 How we rate fibre broadband providers